Santo António: Climate

 Santo António has a tropical monsoon climate, with very warm to hot temperatures and oppressive humidity year-round.
 The average temperature is 24.8 C. The average annual rainfall is 1872 mm, with the least rain in July and the most in October.

 Transportation

 Príncipe Airport lies 3 km north of the town.
-It offers flights to São Tomé International Airport six times weekly on Africa's Connection STP.
+It offers flights to São Tomé International Airport on STP Airways and Africa's Connection STP.

 Sports

 The town has the only sports facility on the island, Estádio Regional 13 de Junho.
 The facility is home to the football clubs Sporting Clube do Príncipe and GD Os Operários.